William Darke: Military career and death

-Personal life
+Personal life and legacy

-Darke married Sarah, the widow of William Delayea, an Indian fighter.
-The two had four children: John, Joseph, Samuel, and Mary.
+Darke married Sarah, the widow of William Delayea.
+The couple had four children: John, Joseph, Samuel, and Mary.
 His three sons all died while young men.
-Darke took in Thomas Worthington, the 14-year-old orphaned son of a family friend, and gave him an education.
-Worthington became the sixth governor of Ohio.
-William Darke has descendants through son John's daughter Elizabeth and through daughter Mary's two marriages.
+Darke took in Thomas Worthington, the 14-year-old orphaned son of a family friend, and gave him an education; Worthington later became the sixth governor of Ohio.
+Darke County, Ohio and Darkesville, West Virginia are both named for him.